msupply-foundation/conforma-web-app/documentation/internal/Level-1-Review-And-LOQ.md

 ### Structure

 The 'state' of application and review (actions, progress, etc..) is calculated and stored in one state structure.
 It aids visual component and de-couples logic from UI elements.
-This structure is recalculated whenever a response is changed
+This structure is recalculated whenever a response is changed.
+Initial structure is constructed in `useGetApplicationStructure` and is used for applicant related UI, `useGetReviewStructureForSection` adds review related information, the later adds extra information the former.
+It's best described in the `Application-and-Review-Workflow.png` diagram.

 ## Schema